-Dr Tristan Cogan, (Senior Lecturer in Infectious Diseases), Microbial pathogenesis: examining the interaction of bacteria and host, and how bacteria can alter, and adapt to, the phenotype of their host
+Dr Tristan Cogan, (Senior Lecturer in Infectious Diseases), Microbial pathogenesis - examining the interaction of bacteria and host, and how bacteria can alter, and adapt to, the phenotype of their host.

-Professor Andrew Dowsey, (Chair in Population Health Data Science Chair in One Health Bioinformatics and Biostatistics), The combination of bioinformatics and biostatistics approaches to integrate disparate data sources for medical and veterinary research
+Professor Andrew Dowsey, (Chair in Population Health Data Science, Chair in One Health Bioinformatics and Biostatistics), The combination of bioinformatics and biostatistics approaches to integrate disparate data sources for medical and veterinary research.

-Professor Mark Eisler, (Chair in Global Farm Animal Health), Epidemiology and control of infectious diseases of ruminant livestock, and veterinary public health, both in the UK and internationally, focusing particularly but not exclusively on vector-borne and parasitic disease.
+Professor Mark Eisler, (Chair in Global Farm Animal Health), Epidemiology and control of infectious diseases of ruminant livestock, and veterinary public health, both in the UK and internationally, focussing particularly but not exclusively on vector-borne and parasitic disease.

-Dr Rose Grogono-Thomas, (Senior Lecturer in Farm Animal Science), Infectious diseases of small ruminants such as campylobacter and footrot in sheep
+Dr Rose Grogono-Thomas, (Senior Lecturer in Farm Animal Science), Infectious diseases of small ruminants such as campylobacter and footrot in sheep.